jgm/pandoc-website/epub.md

 EPUB3 readers are supposed to support (but unfortunately few do).

 Of course, this isn't much help if you want EPUB2 output (`pandoc -t epub2`) or target readers that don't support MathML.
+Then you have two options:

-Then you should try using the `--webtex` option, which will use a web service to convert the TeX to an image.
+1. Use the `--webtex` option, which will use a web service to convert the TeX to an image.
+2. Use the `--gladtex` option to convert maths into SVG images on your local machine.
+The added benefit is the increased accessibility for blind users that are able to see the LaTeX sources of the formulas instead of the image.

 [KindleGen]: https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211
 [EPUB]:  https://en.wikipedia.org/wiki/EPUB